History of Metropolitan Atlanta Rapid Transit Authority: COVID-19 Pandemic

 In April 2021 the Georgia state government finally announced funding towards MARTA.
 Announced as part of the state spending plan MARTA is set to receive $6 million towards the rehabilitation of Bankhead station which will serve the site of the planned Microsoft campus.

 On January 14, 2022, MARTA CEO Jeffrey Parker committed suicide by stepping in front of a moving train at the East Lake station.

+Recent Years

+Like other transit agencies MARTA saw a steep decline in ridership following COVID Lockdowns and has struggled to regain riders.
+This has led to a loss of funding putting many proposed expansion projects on hold or delayed such as the Clifton Corridor and Capmpbellton Road Projects which were both downgraded from Light Rail (LRT) to Bus Rapid Transit (BRT) in 2022.

+MARTA's first bus rapid transit line is currently under construction.
+Construction is scheduled to be completed later this year with revenue service beginning in late 2025.
+The 5-mile line will run from downtown Atlanta, through Summerhill, and end at the Atlanta Beltline.
+The line, named the "MARTA Rapid Summerhill", will utilize new 60-foot articulated electric buses.

 Fare history

 Below is the history of single one-way fares on MARTA: